 Molasses contains iron, calcium, magnesium, vitamin B6, and selenium.

 While the quantity of these vitamins and minerals may be very slight, it still shifts the taste from an extreme chemical flavor to a more balanced and complex flavor.

 In terms of salt, Himalayan pink salt still tastes salty, but on a scale of 1 to 10, it’s a 7 or an 8.

-According to the ancient science of Ayurveda form India, Himalayan pink salt also has a sweet element to its taste.
+According to the ancient science of Ayurveda from India, Himalayan pink salt also has a sweet element to its taste.
 No other salt has this!
-Then, there’s the mineral earthy taste that’s part of this salt, which adds pleasing complexity to its flavor.
+Then, there's the mineral earthy taste that's part of this salt, which adds pleasing complexity to its flavor.